How to set up a Fixed sequence automated flow

 - Set the initial product in the sequence to be available on your online store.
 Make sure to keep all other products set to unavailable on your storefront to prevent customers from entering the sequence midway.

-Step 7 - Activate the experience
+Step 8 - Activate the flow

 Considerations